raganwald/raganwald.github.com/_posts/2017-03-08-the-lumberjane-song.md

 > She can't stand wearing high heels
 > And plays roller derby...?

-(The nerds begin to look uncomfortable, but brightens up as they go into the chorus.)
+*(The nerds begin to look uncomfortable, but brighten up as they go into the chorus.)*

 > She's a lumberjane and she's OK
 > She sleeps all night and codes all day

 I write clean code, don't give a damn
 What reddit thinks is right
-Im taking back, my human rights
+I'm taking back, my human rights
 Just like my dear mama

 NERD CHOIR
 She writes clean code, doesn't give a damn
 What reddit thinks is right???

-(The nerd choir mumbles angrily, and the song breaks down.
-The signer skates off, whistling cheerfully.)
+*(The nerd choir mumbles angrily, and the song breaks down.
+The singer skates off, whistling cheerfully.)*